 Support Continues, Long After the Workshop

 After completing the workshop with each school, EXPLO Elevate continues to provide support to the schools, mainly via the Distance Learning Coaches.
 Hamilton and the team check in with the coaches, respond to their questions, and provide additional resources.
-For example, after meeting with one school to learn more about emergent curricular topics from the fall, Hamilton recently produced a 10 minute video using Loom, about the importance of process versus product in project-based work.
+For example, after meeting with The Willows to learn more about emergent curricular topics from the fall, Hamilton recently produced a 10 minute video using Loom, about the importance of process versus product in project-based work.
 Another coach from an Agile Course Design school reached out to solicit resources for an upcoming professional learning morning with her division, hoping to build upon some of the work from both the course and recent EXPLO Elevate webinars.
 We worked with her on building out her workshop plan and other possible future sessions that could complement her selected topics.

 Agile Course Design is also agile in the fact that the schools receiving the workshop are not the only ones learning – the learning is bidirectional.
 EXPLO Elevate found that in each workshop, we would not only gain new insights from the faculty we were instructing, but that we would also meet inspiring and highly creative teachers who shared their experiences and best practices with us.

 One example is Suzi Holmes, the JK/SK/1 @Home Guide at The Meadowbrook School of Weston, MA.
 Suzi was a highly engaged participant during our workshop with Meadowbrook, and our relationship with her continues as she recently shared her experiences on Constructing a Pre-K Classroom Community Over Zoom on the EXPLO Elevate blog.